isa084/cva6-synthesis/README.md

 ## Description

-This repository contains helpful scripts to synthesize OpenHWGroup's rendition of CVA6 using open source synthesis tools (e.g. Yosys).
+This repository contains helpful scripts to synthesize OpenHWGroup CVA6 using open source synthesis tools (e.g. Yosys).

 ## Setup
 First, setup a docker image using the Dockerfile provided.